sal55/langs/pclang/readme.md

 ````
 It just takes a magnitude longer than normal.
 (Instead of 0.5 seconds, it takes 6 seconds to build that 250Kloc program.
 But that is still 3 times as fast as gcc-O0!)

 In the case of PC, an interpreter that executes dynamic bytecode, I was running it with a program that was itself interpreted bytecode!
-That one also ran, but I didn't attempt anything involving WinAPI libraries.
+That one also ran, but I didn't attempt anything involving WinAPI callbacks as normally needed for graphics and GUI.

-(To run GUI via PC requires requires callbacks to deal with WinAPI message processing; I make a special exception for `MainWndProc`, which resides in `pc.exe`, but here, `MainWndProc` is itself bytecode.
-I'd have to make a further exception for PCI, and then have code then reenters bytecode loops in two nested interpreters.
-It gets hairy.)

 The most fun was the following, running a Fibonacci test which prints `fib(1)` to `fib(36)` via increasingly nested instances of PCI.
 With this test you always see a stream of output, no matter how slow, but it starts to slow down at difference points depending on performance, and eventually it takes a while to even get started: